fbpx

 When is the best time to visit Madrid?

 The best time to visit Madrid is, undoubtedly, during the shoulder seasons.
-April – June and September – October is when the weather is the most pleasant (i.e. bearable).
+April – June and September – October are when the weather is the most pleasant (i.e., bearable).

 This is, of course, a really tough time to travel if you have kids in school!

-Nowadays, temperatures during July and August in Madrid regularly exceed 100°F which is just not fun when you want to explore.
+Nowadays, temperatures in July and August in Madrid regularly exceed 100°F, which is not fun when you want to explore.
 If you can travel to Madrid in June or during spring break, you’ll have a much more enjoyable vacation.

 Do you need to tip in Madrid?